soo-park/react-chat/README.md

 * No scaffolding tool was used

-* The app was built with full-stack in mind - separate web-server was set instead of "serve" dependancy to raise service efficiency

 * maintainability : code was separated into modules

 * testability : each module is by feature for testablity